speckdrumm/speckdrumm.github.io/_posts/2019-04-26-demo-authoring.md

 integration for a modular software synthesizer concept suggested by Muhmac^Speckdrumm and a package that wrapped our DirectX based successor to our previous engine.
 For various reasons none of these attempts really paid off in the end.
-In May 2015 I started a new package based on a concept made by Muhmac.
+In May 2015 I started a new package based on a concept suggested by Muhmac.
 I called it 'Stubble' to keep our peculiar wording consistent ;).
 Stubble is a Lua based live programming environment that in a way is pretty similar to Hennecke.